-Today we're chatting all about caffeine – how it affects the body, what the ideal relationship with caffeine should look like, and the best sources of caffeine!
+Today we’re deep diving into caffeine 101 – how it affects the body, what the ideal relationship with caffeine should look like, and the best sources of caffeine!

 Oh, caffeine.
 Few things are better than that first morning sip of coffee or the little extra jolt of a caffeinated beverage to get you through your day.
 As much as many of us love caffeine though, it is important to take an informed look at your relationship with it, and see how it is affecting you.
 Now, we aren’t saying all caffeine is a bad thing, in fact, the right amount can actually be quite good for you!
 However, too much caffeine each day can start to have a negative effect on your body, especially when it comes to your sleep.